eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

 <!-- try: -->
     calendar.timeInMillis = system.milliseconds;

-However, if there is no matching getter method for a setter, the setter is treated as a regular method.
+However, if there is no exactly-matching getter method for a setter, the setter is treated as a regular method.

 ### Gotcha!